openhwgroup/cv32e40x/docs/user_manual/source/intro.rst

 History
 -------

-CV32E40P started its life as a fork of the OR10N CPU core that is based on the OpenRISC ISA.
-Then, under the name of RI5CY, it became a RISC-V core (2016), and it has been maintained by the PULP platform <https://pulp-platform.org> team until February 2020, when it has been contributed to OpenHW Group https://www.openhwgroup.org>.
+|corev| started its life as a fork of the CV32E40P from the OpenHW Group <https://www.openhwgroup.org>.

 References
 ----------